Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 Generations of memory explained

 For double-data-rate memory, the higher the number, the faster the memory and higher bandwidth.
-Occasionally DDR memory is referred to by a "friendly name" like "DDR3-1066" or "DDR4-4000."
+Occasionally DDR memory is referred to by a "friendly name" like "DDR4-3200" or "DDR5-6400."
 When written this way, the number after "DDR" represents the generation.
 The number after the generation refers to the component's data transfer rate per second (/s).
 When referenced by the industry name, the numbers that follow "PC" and the generation refer to the total bandwidth of the module.

-DDR4 Specs
+DDR4 speeds

 Friendly name Industry name Peak Transfer Rate Data transfers/second (in millions)